atomix/atomix.github.io/docs/latest/user-manual/cluster-management/partition-groups.md

 raftBuilder.withMembers("member-1", "member-2", "member-3");
 ```

-The Raft partition group's members must be `PERSISTENT`.
-This constraint exists because the semantics of persistent members accurately reflect the semantics of Raft cluster members: even after a Raft node crashes, the quorum size remains the same and the node still counts towards vote tallies.
+The Raft partition group's members must be explicitly named.
+This constraint exists because Raft requires that each node have a persistent identifier.
+Even after a Raft node crashes, the quorum size remains the same and the node still counts towards vote tallies.

 Once the group has been configured, call the `build()` method to build the group: